nanoant/CMakePCHCompiler/README.md

 Next it treats precompiled header file as source file for `CXXPCH` that makes *CMake* use `CXXPCH` patched instead origin `CXX` compiler template.
-This ensures that all `CXX` language flags and specific settings are also applied to precompiled header.
+This ensures that all `CXX` language flags and specific settings such as these populated by `add_definitions` are also applied to precompiled header.

+Passing same flags during precompiled header and other source files compilation is very important.
+It is simply impossible to catch all flags, such as these defined after calling `target_precompiled_header` or these using *CMake* internal variables such as `add_definitions`, using custom commands.
+This is the reason for such implementation.

 This module is also transparent to source code.
 There is absolutely no need to change you source files.
 Only requirement is a precompiled header `.h` file added to given target via `target_precompiled_header` function.

+Nevertheless this is not an ideal solution.
+In perfect world it is *CMake* that should handle precompiled headers generation internally, based on given compiler command templates.
+However this may be good start to request native support using simple API of:

+	target_precompiled_header(<target> <path/to/precompiled_header.h>)
+	target_precompiled_header(<target> <path/to/precompiled_header.h> SHARED
+	                          <other_target_to_share_precompiled_header_with>)

 License
 -------